azdavis/millet/docs/keywords.md

 ## `op`

-Causes an infix identifier to temporarily act as though it is not.
+Cause an infix identifier to temporarily act as though it is not.

 ```sml
 val x : int = op + (1, 2)